-This may produce undesired results when posting a long status message to (for instance) Twitter or App.net.
+This may produce undesired results when posting a long status message to (for instance) Twitter and even Facebook.
 When Friendica sends a post to these networks which exceeds the service length limit, we truncate it and provide a link to the original.
 The original is a link back to your Friendica profile.
 As Friendica cannot prove who they are, it may not be possible for these people to view your post in full.

 For people in this situation we would recommend providing a "Twitter-length" summary, with more detail for friends that can see the post in full.